Giancarlo Stanton Player Props: Yankees vs. Giants

-Giancarlo Stanton -- 1-for-4 in his last game -- will be in action for the New York Yankees versus the San Francisco Giants, with Alex Cobb on the hill, on April 1 at 4:05 PM ET.
+After going 1-for-5 with a home run and an RBI in his most recent game, Giancarlo Stanton and the New York Yankees take on the San Francisco Giants (who will hand the ball to Ross Stripling) at 1:35 PM ET on Sunday.

-He had a one-hit performance in his most recent game (1-for-4) against the Giants.
+He notched a home run while going 1-for-5 in his previous game against the Giants.

 Giancarlo Stanton Game Info & Props vs. the Giants